NerdWallet (NRDS)

 NerdWallet has no debt, so leverage is not an issue here.

 We were impressed by how significantly NerdWallet blew past analysts’ revenue expectations this quarter.
 We were also glad its EPS outperformed Wall Street’s estimates.
 Zooming out, we think this was a solid print.
-The stock traded up 6.3% to $12.77 immediately following the results.
+The market seemed to be hoping for more, and the stock traded down 9.2% to $9.40 immediately following the results.

 11. Is Now The Time To Buy NerdWallet?

-NerdWallet is a fine business.
-First off, its revenue growth was exceptional over the last five years.
-And while its relatively low ROE suggests management has struggled to find compelling investment opportunities, its astounding EPS growth over the last three years shows its profits are trickling down to shareholders.
-On top of that, its expanding pre-tax profit margin shows the business has become more efficient.
+First of all, the company’s revenue growth was exceptional over the last five years.
+And while its relatively low ROE suggests management has struggled to find compelling investment opportunities, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, NerdWallet’s expanding pre-tax profit margin shows the business has become more efficient.

-NerdWallet’s P/E ratio based on the next 12 months is 11.1x.
+NerdWallet’s P/E ratio based on the next 12 months is 1.5x.
 When scanning the financials space, NerdWallet trades at a fair valuation.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+For those confident in the business and its management team, this is a good time to invest.